opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentarea.shape](/req/hy_hydrofeature/hydrocomplex/catchmentarea.shape) |
 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentarea.boundarynetwork](/req/hy_hydrofeature/hydrocomplex/catchmentarea.areanetwork) |

 The HY\_HydroNetwork feature type specialises HY\_CatchmentRealisation with respect to a network of connected hydrologic features.
-Such a network realises in its entirety the hierarchical network of logically connected catchments, which are contained in an ultimate high-order catchment.
+Such a network realises in the hierarchical network of logically connected catchments contained in a higher-order catchment.
 It may be a sequence of flowpathes, an aggregate of catchment areas or a mesh of catchment boundaries.
-HY\_HydroNetwork inherits from generalization the *realisedCatchment* association incl. *hydroComplex*, and carries the associations *flowpath*, *catchmentBoundary* and *catchmentArea*.
+HY\_HydroNetwork inherits the *realisedCatchment* association including *hydroComplex*, and carries the associations *flowpath*, *catchmentBoundary* and *catchmentArea*.

 The HY\_CartographicRealisation feature type specialises HY\_CatchmentRealisation separate cartographic layers or maps, displaying a network of hydrologic features which may be connected at the representation level, or not.
 HY\_HydroNetwork inherits from generalization the *realisedCatchment* association incl. *hydroComplex*.